 The Emscherkunstweg (Emscher Art Trail) is a public art collection on the banks of the Emscher river.

-The Emscherkunstweg includes 21 works of art in public space by artists or collectives such as atelier le balto, Julius von Bismarck with Marta Dyachenko, Rita McBride, Tadashi Kawamata, Tobias Rehberger or Silke Wagner.
+The Emscherkunstweg includes currently 23 works of art in public space by artists or collectives such as atelier le balto, Julius von Bismarck with Marta Dyachenko, Rita McBride, Tadashi Kawamata, Tobias Rehberger or Silke Wagner.

 This collaborative project is being carried out by Urbane Künste Ruhr, der Emschergenossenschaft water board and the Regionalverband Ruhr, and stands under the aegis of Ina Brandes, Minister for Culture and Science of the Federal State of North Rhine-Westphalia.